The little boy’s days

 was and always had been

-his great-grandfather’s
+his great-grandfather’s.

-whose daughter (the boy's grandma)
+It was the daughter (the boy's grandma)

-and her husband moved in with
+and her husband who were taken in

 when hard times called them home.